Our Team

 Mark Donahue

-Mastering engineer Mark Donahue has been with Soundmirror since 1992.
+Chief Engineer Mark Donahue has been with Soundmirror since 1992.
 A graduate of the University of Massachusetts-Lowell, with a degree in Performance and Sound Recording Technology, Mark has worked his way through virtually every engineering seat here at Soundmirror, including location engineer, editor, balance engineer, and mastering engineer.
 Among his better-known mastering projects are the 60 disc reissue on SACD of the famous RCA Living Stereo series.
 Mark has consulted with many equipment and software manufacturers regarding product development, including Ivory, Lexicon, Kurzweil, Steinberg and Cambridge Signal Technologies.
 In his copious free time, Mark has designed and manufactured products for Lexicon, custom recording and studio equipment for Soundmirror and rebuilds Studer and Ampex analog tape machines.
 Mark is a frequent Grammy nominee and has won the 2010, 2012, and 2017 Grammy for Best Engineered Album, Classical.

 Blanton Alspaugh